holidaycereal/blackboard/README.md

 ## features
 - feels like writing on a real blackboard!!
+- i feel like the darker colors almost look wet
 - thoughtful, sensible color choices
 - very easy to configure